moonmaster9000/memories/readme.markdown

 And now our document properties are back to the where they were when we first published the document.

-If you want to access the version instance of a milestone, simply use the "data" method:
+If you want to access the version instance of a milestone, simply use the "instance" method:

-    a.milestones.first.data.title #==> returns the "title" attribute on the first milestone a.milestones.each do |m|
+    a.milestones.first.instance.title #==> returns the "title" attribute on the first milestone a.milestones.each do |m|
       puts "Version: " + m.version
-      puts "Title: " + m.data.title
+      puts "Title: " + m.instance.title
     end

 ## Attachments